libimobiledevice/libimobiledevice-glue/README.md

 ## License

-This library and utilities are licensed under the [GNU Lesser General Public License v2.1](https://www.gnu.org/licenses/lgpl-2.1.en.html), also included in the repository in the `COPYING` file.
+This library is licensed under the [GNU Lesser General Public License v2.1](https://www.gnu.org/licenses/lgpl-2.1.en.html), also included in the repository in the `COPYING` file.

 ## Credits